Axway Software: History

 Axway Software was incorporated on 28 December 2000 when the software infrastructure division of the French IT services company Sopra was spun-out as a subsidiary.
 (Sopra subsequently merged with another French IT services company Steria to form Sopra Steria in 2014.)

 Sopra used Axway as a vehicle for expansion into the Enterprise Application Integration market.
 Subsequently, a number of acquisitions have been made by Axway.
 The Swedish company Viewlocity was acquired in early 2002.

 Christophe Fabre became CEO of Axway in 2005 and remained in that position until 2015.
 Axway acquired the US company Cyclone Commerce in January 2006 after which much of the executive management of Axway relocated to Phoenix, Arizona.
 In February 2007, Axway acquired the Atos's B2B software business in Germany.
 US company Tumbleweed Communications was acquired in June 2008.

 In June 2011, Axway was spun out of Sopra Group and listed on the Paris Euronext.
 In November 2012, the Irish company Vordel, an API Management vendor, was acquired.
 The Brazilian company, SCI Soluções, was acquired in September 2013.
 In January 2014, Axway acquired the assets of Information Gateway in Australia.
 Axway acquired French company Systar, a developer of Business Activity Monitoring software, in June 2014.

 In January 2016, Axway acquired US company Appcelerator, creator of the Appcelerator Titanium open-source framework for multiplatform native mobile app development.
 Axway acquired US company Syncplicity, developer of a file share and synchronization service, in February 2017.

+In July 2017, Axway was selected by SEA (Società Esercizi Aeroportuali), the operator of Milan's Malpensa and Linate airports, to implement its API Management solution as part of the Axway AMPLIFY platform.